You say something, but no-one takes a blind bit of notice.

 Some SEOs argue that comments are bad for your SEO.
 They say they dilute the keyword focus of your content and pass authority to anyone that supplies a link with their comment.

 Perhaps that’s true.
 But all this sounds a bit old school for my liking.
 Search engines want positive signals about the quality of your content.
-And one of the best signs of quality is surely when people engage with that content.
+And, within reason, a sure sign of quality is when people engage with that content.

 → Build up a subscriber list